Last updated February 1, 2022

 University of Minnesota, Department of Pharmacology (Minneapolis, MN): All students in the PhD program hold research assistantships and receive a stipend that is paid during their graduate training.
 Fellowships also cover education and living expenses.

 University of Pennsylvania, Department of Pharmacology (Philadelphia, PA): All students maintaining satisfactory academic progress receive financial support until they have completed all PhD requirements.
 This includes a twelve-month stipend plus tuition, fees, and health insurance.
-The amount of the stipend, which varies from year to year, will be $34,000 in the 2019-2020 fiscal year.
+The amount of the stipend, which varies from year to year, will be $37,000 in 2022/23

 University of Southern California, School of Pharmacy (Los Angeles, CA): Accepted students are funded through institutional funds, faculty support and graduate assistantships including full tuition remission a stipend and health insurance.